 A theological resource.
 Dr John McDade’s reflection on the ‘The Roots of Catholicism’ (2014 Bonaventure Lecture, University of Durham) is an important resource in offering a 'Healing Catholicism' which we are aiming at.

-We see ourselves as a praying family at the heart of Grahame Park.
-This is an important prayer support to the local community.
-The ethos of prayer also contributes to keeping alive the desire for the unity of our churches.
-This is our conviction that In the Church of England, we need parishes which speak the language of the so called ’sacramental tradition’.
-Living a genuine sacramenal life is an important manifestation of Christ's Catholic Church (Article XIX).
-The divisions and tensions between our churches (pastoral governance, doctrinal, gender, and sacramental policies) seem to remain a lasting challenge.
-That is why it is important to have communities which can articulate a shared ethos with Roman Catholicism and Eastern Orthodoxy.
-From this can stem an ecclesiology which genuinely committed to healing the wounds of the 'Catholica', also referred in Article XIX.
-We aim at a shared understanding of Catholicism when 'the pure Word of God is preached, and the Sacraments are duly administered according to Christ's ordinance'.
+The Sacraments and prayer are important for us.
+It is through fervent and regular prayer that the desire for unity is kept alive.
+In the Church of England we need parishes which speak the language of the so called ’sacramental tradition’.
+Living a sacramental life is an important manifestation of Christ's Catholic Church (Article XIX).
+The divisions between our churches (on pastoral governance, doctrinal, gender, and sacramental policies) seem like an unbridgeable gap.
+That is why it is important to have communities which have core experiences in common with Roman Catholicism and Eastern Orthodoxy.
+From this can stem an image of the church which prompts us to healing the wounds of the 'broken Catholic unity' ('Catholica'), also referred in Article XIX.
+We aim at the full experience of the power of the Sacraments when 'the pure Word of God is preached, and the Sacraments are duly administered according to Christ's ordinance'.

-We are aware that the Anglo-Catholic sacramental model of mission is in need of renewal and re-contextualisation.
-Without proper resourcing (theological, social and cultural), this renewal is hardly possible.
-That is why Saint Augustine’s wishes to draw on those patterns of Catholicism which are proven resources in overcoming insularism and isolation.
-While we firmly believe that ‘the Eucharist makes the church’, we go a step further by saying, ‘it is the sense of the Catholica’ that creates the church.
-This is our conviction and working hypothesis that we need to see beyond the particular agendas the Church of England is wrestling with at the moment.
-Recovering a fuller Catholic horizon can help us to see the wider picture, and perhaps, to give better responses to our present debates.
-Dr John McDade’s reflection on the ‘The Roots of Catholicism’ (2014 Bonaventure Lecture, University of Durham), with the five features of Catholicism he outlines, is our cherished theological guidance.
-Also, this is the ground of the ‘healing Catholicism’ of which Saint Augustine’s would like to be a pioneering workshop.
-We share the insight that a healthy Catholicism requires a genuine sense of history.
-That is why we aim at drawing on the Judeo-Christian heritage in a conscious way.
+We are aware of that traditional Anglo-Catholic mission is in need of renewal.
+Without proper resourcing (theological, spiritual, social and cultural), this renewal is hardly possible.
+That is why Saint Augustine’s draws on those patterns of Catholic worship which are proven resources in overcoming insularism and isolation.
+While we firmly believe that ‘the Eucharist makes the church’, we go a step further by saying that ‘it is the sense of the Catholica’ that creates the church.
+This is our conviction that we need to see beyond the particular agendas the Church of England is wrestling with at the moment.
+Recovering a fuller Catholic horizon can help us in giving better responses.
+The five features of Catholicism which Dr John McDade outlines, is our cherished theological guidance.
+(See our video above, ‘The Roots of Catholicism’, 2014 Bonaventure Lecture, University of Durham, We share the insight that a healthy Catholicism requires a genuine sense of history.
+In the cyber-age, it is so important to regain 'what is real'.
+Without the sense of history there is no Biblical faith.
+That is why we are drawing on the Judaeo-Christian heritage in a conscious way.

+Saint Augustine of Canterbury.
 We have a further reason for applying the wisdom of Saint Benedict to the life our congregation.
 The patron saint of our community is Saint Augustine of Canterbury (died 26 May, 605).
 He is considered as ‘the apostle of the English’, a founder of the English church.
 He was a Benedictine monk.
 He was the prior of a monastery in Rome when Pope Gregory the Great chose him in 595 to lead a mission to Britain to Christianise King Æthelberht and his Kingdom of Kent from Anglo-Saxon paganism.
 Owing to Augustine’s perseverance with the mission, King Æthelberht converted to Christianity and allowed the missionaries to preach freely, giving them land to found a monastery outside the city walls.
 Augustine was consecrated as a bishop and converted many of the king's subjects.
 With this began the establishment of Roman bishops in the island.
 Augustine established the sea of Canterbury, becoming its first Archbishop.